VFA-113: 1980s

 From 15 October 1980 to 22 March 1981, under the "Swing Wing Concept" to reduce the deck multiple on Ranger, VA-113 operated as a CVW-2 Detachment from NAS Cubi Point.

 In August 1982 the squadron surpassed 40,000 accident-free flight hours which represented the longest accident-free period in the entire Navy A-7 community.
 In recognition of superior safety awareness and operations, the squadron was presented the prestigious Chief of Naval Operations Safety Award for 1982.

 On 24 August 1984, the first F/A-18 Hornet bearing "Stinger" colors was delivered to VFA-125, and the VA-113 pilots began transition training.
 The squadron was redesignated Strike Fighter Squadron One Hundred Thirteen (VFA-113) on 25 March 1984, and they completed the transition on 14 December 1984, becoming the first operational fleet Hornet squadron.
 The squadron soon embarked aboard USS Constellation for the first carrier deployment of the F/A-18 with Carrier Air Wing 14 from February to August 1985.

 From April to October 1987, the squadron again deployed to the Indian and Western Pacific Oceans.
 The squadron supported Operation Earnest Will, the armed escort of American-flagged merchant ships in the Persian Gulf region.

-The squadron deployed in December 1988 aboard USS Independence to the Indian and Western Pacific Oceans, returning in June 1989.
+The squadron deployed in December 1988 aboard USS Constellation to the Indian and Western Pacific Oceans, returning in June 1989.
 Immediately upon their return, they upgraded to C model Hornets.